MulweliRaymond/MulweliRaymond/README.md

 ## About Me

 Hi!
-I'm a master's student at Wits University, specializing in Data Science.
+I'm a recent MSc graduate, specializing in Data Science.
 I have a strong background in Mathematics and Statistics, having completed my undergraduate degree in BSc in Mathematics and Statistics, and an Honours degree in Statistics.

 ## Education